Charlotte1031/Charlotte1031/README.md

 <br />

-Hi, I’m Charlotte Xu, a Biostatistics MS student, clinical trial researcher, and open-source contributor.
+Hi, I’m Charlotte Xu, a Statistician, clinical trial researcher, and open-source contributor.
 I love tackling real-world challenges with data, but beyond that, I’m also a Sound Engineer, filmmaker, media producer, drummer, and avid snowboarder. 🎥🎶🏂